 It comes with a shift stick, 4 wd and there are diesel-powered ones also.

-First-generation produced from 74-80. while the second generation 81-94, all other produced more recent than 94 I do not recommend as they have onboard electronics.
-Models after 85 had a 4 wd system which could switch in and out of 4×4 at 50 mph.
-Altho there are very reliable vehicles but do not go with the ones using the automatic transmission system as they will be disabled by an EMP.
+The first-generation Dodge Ramcharger was produced from 74-80. while the second generation from 81-94, all other produced more recent than 94 I do not recommend as they have onboard electronics.
+Models after 85 had a 4 wd system that could switch in and out of 4×4 at 50 mph.
+Although there are very reliable vehicles but do not go with the ones using the automatic transmission system as they will be disabled by an EMP.

-This is a one of a kind full-sized SUV as it is the only one being equipped with wood panels.
+The Jeep Grand Wagoneer is a one of a kind full-sized SUV as it is the only one being equipped with wood panels.
 The benefit of these wood panels is that you can make a small rack and place some of your supplies, do not forget to tie them up as best as you can.
-This SUV was produced between 1963-1991, a very sturdy vehicle, no electronic components for the engine to work, manual shift and comes with diesel engines also.
+This SUV was produced between 1963-1991, a very sturdy vehicle, with no electronic components for the engine to work, manual shift and comes with diesel engines as well.

 Usually, this model has 4 doors but you might come across some that only have 2 doors, only go for one with 2 doors if it is in an exceptional state.
 As for packing and unloading the 2 door variant will be extremely time-consuming.

 The Suzuki Samurai is the smallest SUV on this list but I just couldn’t ignore it, while it is small it consumes very little fuel.
 Although this is a Japanese manufactured vehicle you will have no problem finding these in the US, the same is true for spare parts.
 This is an ideal emp proof car for one or two persons, so if you have a family you can cross this off your list.
 It comes with a 4×4 drive, manual transmission but you will find it hard getting one with a diesel engine.